2007 •Nintendo DS

 Much W1 / 78P01 becomes much easier to judge once it is forced into the same room as GPD G5A, JXD S7800B, and GPD Q9.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Much W1 / 78P01 versus GPD G5A is interesting because better value is the obvious angle.
-If Much W1 / 78P01 feels almost right but not quite, GPD G5A is the sort of nearby detour that can completely change the shortlist.
+GPD G5A sits close enough to Much W1 / 78P01 to make the comparison meaningful, but different enough to sharpen the buying decision.
 GPD G5A is tracked around Discontinued.
 Its overall rating is ⭐️⭐️⭐️⭐️½.
 In practice, much W1 / 78P01 versus JXD S7800B is interesting because better value is the obvious angle.
-That said, if Much W1 / 78P01 feels almost right but not quite, JXD S7800B is the sort of nearby detour that can completely change the shortlist.
+Compared with Much W1 / 78P01, JXD S7800B makes the more obvious play for readers who care about better value.
 JXD S7800B is tracked around Discontinued.
-More importantly, much W1 / 78P01 versus GPD Q9 is interesting because better value is the obvious angle.
-In practice, if Much W1 / 78P01 feels almost right but not quite, GPD Q9 is the sort of nearby detour that can completely change the shortlist.
+That said, much W1 / 78P01 versus GPD Q9 is interesting because better value is the obvious angle.
+If Much W1 / 78P01 feels almost right but not quite, GPD Q9 is the sort of nearby detour that can completely change the shortlist.
 GPD Q9 is tracked around Discontinued.
 More importantly, its overall rating is ⭐️⭐️⭐️⭐️¼.

 Comparison is the antidote to spec-sheet hypnosis.
 Once you stack the neighbors side by side, you stop asking which one is objectively best and start asking which one is best for your habits.